Neodymium: neodymium trichloride

-The neodymium in neodymium trichloride formally is in the oxidation state 3.
+The oxidation number of neodymium in neodymium trichloride is 3.

 - Hill system formula: Cl3Nd1